Markup calculator (and how to calculate markup)

 Common multiple to markup percentages include:

-How to calculate selling price using markup percentage
+How to calculate selling price using markup rate

-By adding a specified percentage to the cost of your product, you can ensure that your selling price covers your costs and provides the desired profit.
+By adding a specified percentage to the cost of your product, you can ensure that your selling price covers your direct costs and contributes towards your wider business costs and profit goals.

-Here’s a step-by-step guide on how to calculate the selling price using markup percentage:
+Here’s a step-by-step guide on how to calculate the selling price using markup rate:

 Determine the cost price

-The cost price is the total cost incurred to produce or purchase the product.
+The cost price is the total cost of producing, purchasing, or preparing the product for sale.

 Decide on the markup percentage